Hoppelite/where-is-rails/README.md

 # WhereIs

-Where-is allows us to write rails where queries using standard ruby _CODE!_
+where-is-rails allows us to write rails where queries using standard ruby _CODE!_

 This is a WIP/proof of concept/bad idea GEM, beware using this in a production environment.